 What unites them?
 Their unwavering belief that Scotland, and Scottish business can thrive as a result of voting Yes to become an independent country.

-Business for Scotland has attracted well over 1500 individual members since our launch in March 2013 and we hope you will join us.
-Here are some short member and contributor profiles that will give you an idea as to who we are and why we think Scotland should become an independent country.
+Business for Scotland has attracted well over 2,200 individual members since our launch in March 2013 and we hope you will join us.
+Here are a handful of short member and contributor profiles that will give you an idea as to who we are and why we think Scotland should become an independent country.
+We have also published a list of 100 employers who are members of Business for Scotland in the Herald and Sunday Herald on the 2nd and 5th of May 2014.

 Selected Member Profiles